lambdaclass/zksync-eigenda-m1/README.md

-# Zksync-EigenDA proving sidecar
+# Zksync-EigenDA proving service

-**Warning: This sidecar only works on a x86 machine with cuda support**
+**Warning: This Proving service only works on a x86 machine with cuda support**

-**The EigenDA sidecar where risc0-steel is used in order to generate a proof for the call of the checkDACert function of EigenDA's CertVerifier contract, which performs the necessary checks to make sure a given blob is present.**
+**The EigenDA Proving service where risc0-steel is used in order to generate a proof for the call of the checkDACert function of EigenDA's CertVerifier contract, which performs the necessary checks to make sure a given blob is present.**
 **As well as performing the proof of equivalence verifying a proof that the EigenDA commitment commits to the given Blob.**
-**The sidecar consists of 2 Endpoints:**
+**The Proving service consists of 2 Endpoints:**
 **generate_proof: Which given the blobKey begins the proof generation process** **get_proof: Which given the blobKey it returns the generated proof or an error in case it hasn't finished**

-Note: This sidecar requires using an ethereum rpc, if this rpc fails (for example on an `eth_getProof`), the whole proving generation for that specific blob will fail.
+Note: This Proving service requires using an ethereum rpc, if this rpc fails (for example on an `eth_getProof`), the whole proving generation for that specific blob will fail.
 You should choose an rpc that's not prone to failing.
 Public rpc's often fail.

 ## Prerequisites